ivysaur-unb/on-call-coordinator/README.md

 You should be able to connect with MySQL Workbench, but [DBeaver](https://dbeaver.io/) is another option that doesn't require an Oracle login to download.

 ### Prisma
 [Prisma](https://www.prisma.io/docs/concepts/overview/what-is-prisma) is a object-relational mapper (ORM) that simplifies the process of building SQL tables and queries.
-Make sure the `DATABASE_URL` environment variable in `.env` is set to a valid connection url using a user with permission to create databases.
+Make sure the `DATABASE_URL` environment variable in `server/.env` is set to a valid connection url using a user with permission to create databases.
 To initialize the database with the latest schema:
 ```
 $ npx prisma migrate dev
 ```